 The subrecipient will evaluate policies and procedures to ensure that there is no discrimination based on disability existing in employment or access to services related to human resource actions and employee compensation.
-Posted job descriptions will be written in non-discriminatory language and employer- sponsored social and recreational activities will accommodate disabled employees.
+Posted job descriptions will be written in anti-discriminatory language and employer- sponsored social and recreational activities will accommodate employees with disabilities.